Chalarangelo/30-seconds-of-code/snippets/once.md

 Ensures a function is called only once.

-Utilizing a closure, use a variable flag and set it to true once the function is called for the first time, preventing it from being called again.
-Allow the function to be supplied with an arbitrary number of arguments using the spread/rest (`...`) operator.
+Utilizing a closure, use a flag, `called`, and set it to `true` once the function is called for the first time, preventing it from being called again.
+Allow the function to be supplied with an arbitrary number of arguments using the spread (`...`) operator.

 ```js
 const once = fn => {